FAQs

 Will the new bridge have sidewalks and bike lanes?

-What would a new bridge look like?
+What will the new bridge look like?

 What is IDOT’s land acquisition process?